VITaL Pretraining: Visuo-Tactile Pretraining for Tactile and Non-Tactile Manipulation Policies: Introduction

 In this paper, we build upon these prior works, integrating tactile information into two imitation learning frameworks: Action Chunking Transformers (ACT) \cite{zhao2023learning} and Diffusion Policy \cite{chi2023diffusion}.
 Our primary contribution is a pretraining strategy for these SOTA imitation learning frameworks, leveraging the multimodal nature of our data to incorporate a temporal-based visual-tactile contrastive-loss pretraining step.

 In this step, a tactile encoder and an image encoder are trained to project their respective input modalities onto a shared latent space, with the goal of producing similar embeddings from multi-modal observations of the same scene.
 This task forces the encoders to learn the relationship between visual and tactile observations and to emphasize features present in both modalities - primarily contact-related features - which are important for dexterous manipulation.
-In the first use case we explore, these pretrained encoders are used as the observation backbone in a visuo-tactile imitation learning framework, allowing the agent to better leverage existing multi-modal relationships within its visuo-tactile training dataset.
-In the second use case, we discard the tactile encoder and use the pretrained vision encoder as the backbone for a vision-only imitation learning framework.
+First, we use these pretrained encoders as the observation backbone in a visuo-tactile imitation learning system, allowing the agent to better leverage existing multi-modal relationships within its visuo-tactile training dataset.
+Next, we propose a new methodology for using tactile data in imitation learning: VITaL (\textbf{V}ison-only \textbf{I}mitation using \textbf{Ta}ctile \textbf{L}atent) pretraining, in which we discard the tactile encoder and use the pretrained vision encoder as the backbone for a vision-only imitation learning framework.
 By pretraining a vision-only policy with the multi-modal dataset, the policy can leverage an implicit tactile understanding without requiring tactile information during deployment.

-To evaluate our visuo-tactile imitation learning framework, we trained ACT and Diffusion Policy agents to plug in a USB cable - a challenging high-precision variant of peg insertion.
-Our experiments show that multi-modal pretraining moderately improves the performance of visuo-tactile imitation learning policies, and significantly improves vision-only policies, allowing them to achieve performance comparable to visuo-tactile agents.
+To evaluate our visuo-tactile imitation learning framework, we trained ACT and Diffusion Policy agents to plug in a USB cable - a challenging high-precision variant of peg insertion that relies heavily on tactile information, along with two block-stacking tasks.
+Our experiments show that multi-modal pretraining moderately improves the performance of visuo-tactile imitation learning policies, and significantly improves the performance of vision-only policies, allowing them to achieve success rates comparable to visuo-tactile agents.